yaoniplan/note/index.md

 Encrypt compressed file
-Use bookmarksManager and passwordsManager in dmenu
+Use bookmarksManager and passwordsManager in dmenu Write a crawler
-Add a feature to parse other Markdown file
+Parse raw Markdown URL when typing the URL